amberovsky/docker-blah/README.md

 <a name="connect_local_docker"></a>
 ### Connect local docker daemon:

-One of use case of `docker-blah` is to treat your local docker daemon as a separate node and thus to have nice GUI.
+One of use cases of `docker-blah` is to treat your local docker daemon as a separate node and thus to have nice GUI.
 Any member of your team can connect its local docker to your team's `docker-blah` instance.
 <a name="connect_local_docker_development"></a>
 #### Development: